-Mr. Haas recommends paying for big purchases with cash from option stock sales.
-He also cautions clients with ISOs to keep enough cash on hand to cover future tax bills, as there is no tax withholding at the time you exercise ISOs or sell the stock.
+Mr. Haas recommends paying for big purchases with cash from sales of shares acquired via stock compensation.
+He also cautions clients with ISOs and ESPPs to keep enough cash on hand to cover future tax bills, as there is no tax withholding at the time you exercise ISOs or sell the stock.

 5. In many industries, volatility is the norm, not the exception.
 Get used to turmoil in certain industries.
 Indeed, in those areas, fluctuations of share price may be around for a while.
-At the same time, it is also helpful to remember that the dark crisis which befell the stock markets during 2008 and 2009 was historically unusual and was followed by a robust market recovery.
+At the same time, it is also helpful to remember that after the historically unusual crisis which befell the stock markets during 2008 and 2009, a robust market recovery soon began.

-6. Know your options.
+6. Know what types of equity awards you have.
 There are two types of stock options: incentive stock options (ISOs) and nonqualified stock options (NQSOs).
+Restricted stock and RSUs are essentially the same.
 Identifying which kind of grant you have is key for making sound investment decisions in a volatile market.
 If you have both types of options, in stable markets it may make sense for tax reasons to focus on which type to exercise and whether or not to hold the shares.
 However, in a volatile market it is safer not to let tax decisions drive your choices: instead, look at where your company's stock price sits in its trading range, what its prospects are, and what your time horizon for the money is.
 With these elements in mind, you are more likely to exercise the options and sell the shares at the same time, so the net gains with ISOs and NQSOs are essentially the same.
 This makes any concerns over the alternative minimum tax (AMT) and long-term capital gains somewhat irrelevant.

 7. Seek help from good advisors.
 Don't make all the decisions yourself.
 Stock options, restricted stock, and employee stock purchase plans are complicated financial instruments.
 Finding an accountant, a lawyer, or a financial planner who is familiar with the tax and investment ramifications of company stock sales is a good way to avoid making rash decisions, particularly when a substantial chunk of your net worth is tied up in your company's stock grants.